Review of SA’s Mining Act

 Together with other peak bodies, the farm sector called for a dedicated, government- funded resource to be situated in Primary Producers SA to help farmers access information on their rights when faced with a mining company wanting to explore on their property.

-GPSA sought amendments to strengthen the rights of land holders and address the imbalance which has been carried forward from the previous Bill.
+GPSA has worked with both major parties, individual members, as well as the crossbench in Parliament to deliver amendments which strengthened the rights of landholders and address the imbalance which has been carried over from the previous Bill.
 GPSA continues to seek a full independent review of laws governing mineral exploration and mining activity on agricultural land, currently established under the Mining Act 1971.

 Further information and a guide to the proposed Bill is available here.